 And the chances are, if you make the mistakes the first time and learn then, you will not make similar mistakes again.
 This is especially true if you make mistakes the first time you learn something at school.
 You will have familiarized yourself with what you need to work on, so when the big exam comes you will be safe.
 The original fail is a small loss compared to what you will have gained from learning from your mistakes.

-It is particularly helpful if you ask your teacher for help.
+It is particularly helpful if you ask your teacher or an experienced tutor for help.
 Get an expert to talk you through the errors you made and how you could have done better.
 Use the resources you have.
 Make sure you really understand where you went wrong.
 Because unless you understand and can identify your fault, you could potentially make the same mistake again.

 Remember, just because you may have failed an exam does not mean that you have failed life.